 Published on: November 19th, 2018

 By Brenda Spradling

 In 1946, Paul Harvey added “…and now you know the rest of the story” to his well-known radio broadcasts.

 As I sat thinking about things one Sunday, I wondered what that phrase meant to me.
 My mind wandered to phrases like:

 I’ve lived fun adventures—well, I did seven ziplines at 73, didn’t I?

 There are some . . .
 Read More

 Published on: October 25th, 2018

 He sits in his favorite chair by the window, and looks out across the lawn at the county road, and watches the cars as they travel past.
 He thinks back to what it was like to drive a car.
-That was a few years ago when he was . . .
+That was a few years ago when he was living in his own house, . . .
 Read More

 Published on: October 9th, 2018